 There aren't really any spoilers here, but if you want zero information about Guardians of the Galaxy, save this explainer for later.

-There's a new bad guy in town (or, more accurately, deep space), and his name is Thanos.
+There's a new bad guy in town (or, more accurate, deep space), and his name is Thanos.
 If that name means nothing to you, you're not alone: Although he's been a comic-book villain for more than 40 years, he's never gained the pop-culture recognizability of dastardly comics baddies like Lex Luthor, the Joker, or Magneto.
 But, as any viewer walking out of this weekend's Guardians of the Galaxy can tell you, he's poised to take up a lot of cinematic real estate.
 Played by Josh Brolin, the big-jawed baddie who first appeared in the cryptic mid-credits sequence of 2012’s The Avengers only has two scenes in Guardians, but those scenes make it very clear he's going to play a major role in the Marvel cinematic universe going forward.

 But what's his deal?
 What makes him more interesting than your average mustache-twirling nastyman?
 With this weekend’s release of Guardians of the Galaxy, we thought a quick rundown of his long history in the Marvel roster was in order.
 Here are some of your potential questions about Thanos, answered.
 (Note that the vast majority of this information comes from Marvel's comics continuity — the Marvel movies will very likely make lots of tweaks in his film translation.)